A Car Salesman Took Me for All I’m Worth. Now I Have a Terrible Dilemma.

 Wow, that is a lot going on, and I could see why a consolidation loan would be of interest to you.
 You have what seems like it could be a lot of debt and it’s all over the place.
 Since institutions offering consolidation loans in Canada mainly look at your credit score and assets for collateral, it makes sense why you would want to clean this up before you inquire.

-The debt snowball method would have you start paying your lowest amount of debt first, which would be the credit card you have a $1,500 balance on, for which you are being charged a 19.99% interest rate.
+The debt snowball method would have you start paying your lowest amount of debt first, which would be the credit card you have a $1,500 balance on, for which you are being charged a 19.99 percent interest rate.
 After that, you would pay off your student loan, personal loan, and then the other credit card.
-The debt avalanche method has you paying off your highest interest rate loan of $9,000 first—your personal loan at 38%.
+The debt avalanche method has you paying off your highest interest rate loan of $9,000 first—your personal loan at 38 percent.
 So both of your high interest rates could be taken care of no matter which way you start.

 If I were you, I’d go after my $1,500 credit card balance first, then work on my personal loan.
 Many people would say to do it the other way, which makes sense since you’ll pay the least amount of interest that way, but I’m a firm believer that money is emotional, and you’re going to need the smaller win first so you don’t get defeated on your way.
 Once the smaller debt is taken care of, apply that payment amount to your personal loan.
 The extra money will start to make a difference quickly, and then you can work on paying that off sooner.